lissa2004/WEDE-ST10270796-POE-PART1/README.md

 - Added Google Fonts references for consistent typography
 - Created sitemaps to support navigation and SEO
 - Fixed and updated wireframes to align with the new design direction
+- Fixed the budget of the website and timeline.

 ## Changelog